-The Kaito Voyager Pro KA600 is a crank radio with three radio options – AM/FM, NOAA and shortwave.
-It also has three different lights to help illuminate the dark during a power outage or while you're camping.
+The Kaito Voyager Pro is a crank radio with three radio options – AM/FM, NOAA and shortwave.
+It also has three different lights to illuminate the dark during a power outage or while you're camping, and it features a digital thermometer and humidity meter.
 All these features make the Voyage a good emergency radio.
-The main setback with this product is the bulky design that makes it difficult to carry compared to other emergency radios.
+However, with its poor battery life and subpar hand crank, it doesn't compare to the best emergency radios.

-The Kaito Voyager Pro KA600 is bulky and breakable, but it can still be a useful emergency radio when you are stuck in a precarious situation.
-It charges quickly and has five charging options.
+The Kaito Voyager Pro KA600 is bulky, but it can still be a useful emergency radio when you are stuck in a precarious situation.
+It charges quickly and has five power options – hand crank, solar panel, USB port, car charger and disposable batteries.
+However, the battery life is the shortest we tested, and the hand crank's efficiency is below average.
 When you need an effective way to stay up to date during a disaster, this is an acceptable crank radio.

 The FM reception quality scored 100 percent in our tests.

 The battery lasted only 1 hour, 27 minutes in our tests.

 The Kaito Voyager Pro KA600 has the quickest charge time available, but it also has the shortest battery life available, which means that you'll have to use the hand crank more often.